GLOBAL MARKETS-Rally fizzles as Spain bank bailout details unclear

 By Rodrigo Campos

-NEW YORK, June 11 Stocks fell and the euro sank against the dollar on Monday, while Spanish bond yields rose, as investors worried about details of a $125 billion deal struck over the weekend to shore up Spain's banks.
+NEW YORK, June 11 Stocks and the euro fell on M onday as investors worried about details of a $125 billion deal to shore up Spain's banks, prompting traders to cash in hefty gains triggered by the widely expected deal.

-Wall Street traded lower after closing its best week of the year on Friday, gaining almost 4 percent, on hopes of the weekend bailout for Spain's banks.
+Wall Street traded lower after closing its best week of the year o n F riday, gaining almost 4 percent, on hopes of the bailout for Spanish banks.

-Spanish bond yields rose as investors worried about whether the deal will add to the country's debt burden and how it will affect the current Spanish debt structure.
+Spanish bond yields rose as investors worried about the source of funds for the deal, and whether it will add to the country's debt burden.

 The deal, struck by euro-zone finance ministers over the weekend, was also seen as a temporary solution that does not address the question of how to kick-start growth in the euro zone's fourth-largest economy.

-"This is a realization that Spain, while providing money for its banks, is going to add to its debt-to-GDP ratio, and it's going to potentially subordinate some of the current Spanish sovereign debt, which doesn't make those bond holders happy," said Paul Zemsky, head of asset allocation at ING Investment Management in New York.
+"This is a classic case of the market rallying on the expectations and then selling off on the reality," said Michael Yoshikami, CEO at Destination Wealth Management in Walnut Creek, California.

+"The news from Spain, while it avoids a crisis, still underscores there are major problems in Europe and we need to see additional action from Europe to stabilize the euro zone."

-Highlighting the uncertainty over the deal's terms, European Union and German officials said on Monday that Spain would face supervision by international lenders, contradicting comments from Spanish Prime Minister Mariano Rajoy.
+Highlighting the uncertainty, EU and German officials said o n M onday that Spain would face supervision by international lenders, contradicting comments from Spanish Prime Minister Mariano Rajoy.

-The Euro STOXX 50, the euro zone's leading index of blue-chip shares, fell 0.3 percent and Spain's IBEX 35 closed 0.5 percent lower.
+The Euro STOXX 50, the euro zone's leading index of blue-chip shares, fell 0.3 percent and Spain's IBEX 35 was down 0.5 percent.

-As the initial euphoria faded, the euro gave up its gains against the U.S. dollar.
-It last traded around $1.25 after hitting a near three-week high of 1.2668.
+As the euphoria faded, the euro gave up its gains against the U.S. dollar.
+It last traded around $1.24.94 after hitting a near three-week high of 1.2668.

 Copper prices rose 1.6 percent, supported by data showing China's May imports of the metal climbed nearly 12 percent from April.
 The data, however, also showed China's inflation, industrial output and retail sales flagged in May for a second straight month.